Couples Quiz

 Couples Satisfaction Index, CSI Test

 This brief self-report measure is used to quantify perceived relationship satisfaction in partnered adults.
-The Couples Satisfaction Index (CSI) provides a standardized summary of overall contentment and strain within the relationship.
+Developed from the foundational research of Funk and Rogge, the Couples Quiz uses the Couples Satisfaction Index (CSI) to provide a standardized, precise summary of overall contentment and strain within a romantic relationship.
+It contains 32 items and typically requires about 6 minutes to complete, yielding a total score that supports clinical formulation, couples counseling, and relationship research.

 Author: psyshelves.com (2018)